Shadow King: Mutant X

 In an alternate universe, the Shadow King conquered the Hellfire Club.
 In the Mutant X dimension, he merged with Professor Xavier to form an evil being.

 Ultimate Marvel

-An alternate universe variant of Amahl Farouk / Shadow King from Earth-1610 appears in Ultimate X-Men.
+An alternate universe version of Amahl Farouk / Shadow King from Earth-1610 appears in Ultimate X-Men.
 This version is Storm's lover and the leader of the group of thieves which she and Lady Deathstrike are a part of.
 After Storm's mutant powers manifest, she accidentally electrocutes Farouk, rendering him comatose.
 Farouk's mind enters another dimension, where he encounters the Brood and becomes the Shadow King.

 Ultimate Universe

-An alternate universe variant of the Shadow King appears in the Ultimate Universe.
+An alternate universe version of the Shadow King appears in the Ultimate Universe.
 This version is Shinobu Kageyama, a Japanese boy and member of a mutant cult.

 X-Men '92

-An alternate universe variant of the Shadow King, inspired by the X-Men: The Animated Series incarnation of the character, appears in Secret Wars.
+An alternate universe version of the Shadow King, inspired by the X-Men: The Animated Series incarnation of the character, appears in Secret Wars.